 Here is a list of 6 things that can hurt your brand.

 1. Having A Bad Social Reputation

-Social media communication builds trust and if your brand has a poor social reputation, consumers will distrust your content and potentially your offerings.
+Social media communication builds trust and if your brand has a poor social reputation, consumers will question your offerings.

 2. Not Listening To Your Audience

 Great brands tend to be speedy and agile.
-Understanding their customers’ wants, needs, and challenges gives them the ability to react and update marketing communications campaigns in real-time.
+Understanding their customers’ wants, needs, and challenges give them the ability to react and update marketing communications campaigns in real-time.